LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US027/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US027 - As a GSM, I need to list all green spaces managed by me.

 ## 4. Tests